-Along with 22 investors representing \$10 trillion in assets under management, Rathbones signed an Institutional Investors Group on Climate Change (IIGCC) letter outlining investor expectations for how banks should align with the goals of the Paris Agreement.
+Along with 22 investors representing \$10 trillion in assets under management, Rathbones signed an IIGCC letter outlining investor expectations for how banks should align with the goals of the Paris Agreement.

 The letter asked banks:

 - To confirm that they will set (or have set) a commitment to align all of their financing activities with achieving net zero emissions by 2050 or sooner, including all material greenhouse gas emissions. - To establish short- and medium-term targets consistent with this commitment. - To ensure good disclosure.
 This includes alignment with the recommendations of the Task Force for Climate-related Financial Disclosures (TCFD), an international body, when setting out climate-related risks and opportunities.